icetbr/comparing-testing-libraries/README.md

 - somewhat active development
 - best (not by much) equal diff
 - makes sense to use if you're using **hapi** (I am)
+- stack trace clean level: 2 (some internal calls)
+- flicker speed: has some delay

 **Tape**
 - no support for async (use tape-promise or other)